romeerez/orchid-orm/packages/docs/src/guide/migration-writing.md

 ## columnExists

-Returns boolean to know if column exists:
+Returns boolean to know if a column exists:

 ```ts
 import { change } from 'rake-db'